denismo/aws-iam-ldap-bridge/INSTALL.md

 6. (Optional) Configure propagation of the access credentials into user session

-    There is an ability to propagate the AWS Access Key and Secret Key into the logged-in user session allowing that user to execute the AWS command (for example, with awscli) using their own credentials without the need to pre-configure them in the instance.
+    There is an ability to propagate the AWS Access Key and Secret Key into the logged-in user session allowing that user to execute AWS commands (for example, with awscli) using their own credentials without the need to pre-configure them in the instance.

     In order to enable it: